Timetabler Application Accessibility Statement

 The following items to not comply with the WCAG 2.2 AA success criteria:

-Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by March 2025.
+Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by July 2026.
 We will continue to work with the suppliers regarding items out with our control.
-The supplier provides monthly releases with enhancements
+The supplier provides releases every 2 months with enhancements.

 Disproportionate burden